Monida/ds_resources/README.md

 I like them because they help you to truly understand what's going, and they always go to the point.

+For every category I have links for **Long courses** for when you have time and really want to understand the concepts; and **Quick and easy** for when you don't have time and you just want to learn it, well... quick an easy.

 I hope these resources help you as much as they have helped me.